LaundroMat/mongoengine-goodjson/README.md

 ## How to use it

-Generally you can define the document as usual, but you might want to inherits `mongoengine_goodjson.Document` or `mongoengine_goodjson.EmbeddedDocument`.
+Generally you can define the document as usual, but you might want to inherit `mongoengine_goodjson.Document`, `mongoengine_goodjson.DynamicDocument` or `mongoengine_goodjson.EmbeddedDocument`.

 Here is the example: